FAQ - Misdemeanor Drug Charges

 A: There are many factors which go into categorizing drug cases as misdemeanors or felonies, like the amount of drugs in possession at the time of arrest or the types of instruments used.
 The following is a list of Ohio misdemeanor drug charges:

-- Marijuana Offenses: Possession or cultivation less than 200 grams is a misdemeanor.
-For more information, please see the page of this website for marijuana offenses.
+- Marijuana Offenses: Possession or cultivation of marijuana under 200 grams is a misdemeanor offense.
+Additional information may be found on the Dominylaw website page for marijuana offenses.

 - If the drug paraphernalia is not for marijuana, drug paraphernalia possession in Ohio is categorized as a fourth degree misdemeanor.

-- If the drug paraphernalia is for marijuana, drug paraphernalia possession is classified as a minor misdemeanor.
+- If the drug paraphernalia is intended to be used with marijuana, this offense is classified as a minor misdemeanor.

 - Hashish Possession: In Ohio, it is illegal to possess or sell hashish.

-- If the amount possessed is less than five grams (solid) or two grams (liquid), hashish possession is a minor misdemeanor.
+- For possessing an amount under less than five grams (solid) or two grams (liquid), this offense is a minor misdemeanor.

-- If the amount of hashish possessed is between five grams and ten grams (solid) or one gram and two grams (liquid), hashish possession is a fourth degree misdemeanor.
+- For possessing an amount from five grams to ten grams (solid) or one gram to two grams (liquid), this offense is a fourth degree misdemeanor.

 - Possessing Drug Abuse Instruments: In Ohio it is a second degree misdemeanor to possess, make, obtain or use anything that has the primary purpose of administering dangerous drugs.